-The Technical Delegate will instruct coaches during the coaches meeting about any course closures (the first part of the course is usually closed 5 minutes before race start), skiing backwards on the course is not allowed, and warming up on the course.
+The Technical Delegate will instruct coaches during the coaches meeting about any course closures (the first part of the course is usually closed 5 minutes before race start), skiing backwards on the course is not allowed, even when warming up on the course.

 RULES OF THE START

 - The commands for the start of the wave mass start race are “Racers ready,” “10 seconds,” “GO.”

 - All skiers must be motionless at their designated start point at the “10-second” command.